trelau/AFEM/README.rst

 This should automatically resolve all dependencies and install all the required packages.

+Other dependencies such as NumPy and SciPy can be installed as needed using the conda package manager.

 Installing ASAP
 ---------------
 ASAP is a pure Python package and can be installed using the command